jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Over time, natural selection acts on individual creatures, each competing for its share of that energy.
 Out of all that competition something larger emerges: a sprawling diversity of life, no single piece of it planned, that together makes the whole system hard to kill.
 When the climate shifts or a disaster strikes, that variety is the insurance—enough survives to rebuild.
 I think that's the real wonder of it: a system that keeps "passing the torch" of creation, carrying life forward through every change.

-All the species of an ecosystem share a carrying capacity, have similar game boards and game clocks, and therefore share many like seasonal weather changes, water levels, temperature, sunlight, and geological features.
+All the species of an ecosystem share a carrying capacity, have similar game boards and game clocks, and therefore share much: seasonal weather changes, water levels, temperature, sunlight, and geological features.
 Because each member must find untapped value, they continually increase the conversion of matter into biomass, making an ecosystem an expansive force.

 No individual reciprocates on purpose.
 But because every member of a species is nearly a copy of the rest, a trait that harvests energy well shows up in all of them at once, and keeps paying off generation after generation.
 No single species runs the whole ecosystem and none will ever succeed against entropy alone.
 Happily, the effect of every creature straining to live, and the sum of all that straining, is that life keeps pushing itself forward.

 By harvesting the same limited energy over and over, the creatures of an ecosystem end up bound together—not as a team with a shared goal, but as players stuck on the same board.

 That distinction matters.
 Remember the Jumanji movies: strangers pulled into a board game, each with a different skill—strength, speed, map-reading—who survive only by pooling those skills against the game itself.
 That is a real team, because they share one enemy.
 Life has a team like that too, and its enemy is entropy: every living thing, everywhere, is fighting the same slow pull toward cold and stillness.
-Against *that*, all living things harvest energy to literally pull themselves together to keep playing.
+Against *that*, all living things harvests energy just to hold itself together.
+Not figuratively.
+Stop, and the atoms go their separate ways.

 But against each other, the players are rivals.
 A polar bear and a seal aren't teammates—they want opposite things.
 They are **boardmates**: creatures whose games are tangled because they're playing the same board.
 The seal to the bear.
 The virus to your cough.
 Individually, they have no shared purpose but they share the same board.